bartdesmet/csharplang/spec/expressions.md

 ```

 A query expression begins with a `from` clause and ends with either a `select` or `group` clause.
 The initial `from` clause can be followed by zero or more `from`, `let`, `where`, `join` or `orderby` clauses.
 Each `from` clause is a generator introducing a ***range variable*** which ranges over the elements of a ***sequence***.
 Each `let` clause introduces a range variable representing a value computed by means of previous range variables.
 Each `where` clause is a filter that excludes items from the result.
 Each `join` clause compares specified keys of the source sequence with keys of another sequence, yielding matching pairs.
 Each `orderby` clause reorders items according to specified criteria.The final `select` or `group` clause specifies the shape of the result in terms of the range variables.
 Finally, an `into` clause can be used to "splice" queries by treating the results of one query as a generator in a subsequent query.

+> __Expression Tree Conversion Translation Steps__
+>
+> For purposes of conversion to an expression tree, query expressions are first translated using the rules described in [Query expression translation](#query-expression-translation).
+The expression that results from this rewrite is then converted to an expression tree.
+>
+> ***TODO***
+> * Should generalized expression trees model query expressions prior to conversion to method invocations?
+>   * On the one hand, this would be consistent with our stance on avoiding lowering in order to get WYSIWYG expression trees.
+On the other hand, query expression translation *is* well-defined in the language specification and is not an implementation-specific lowering step.
+>   * For practical reasons, having a high-fidelity representation of the original intent can be useful.
+For starters, it gets rid of having to derive scopes of ranges variables by inspecting `New` or `NewAnonymous` expression nodes which map properties onto constructor parameters.
+This is very typical plumbing in query providers to support `let` clauses or other patterns that involve the use of *transparent identifiers* (see [Transparent identifiers](#transparent-identifiers)).
+>     * The specification on transparent identifiers combined with the rules for query expression translation actually reveals leakage of an implementation detail into expression trees due to the following remark:
+>       > An implementation of C# is permitted to use a different mechanism than anonymous types to group together multiple range variables.
+>     * Retaining the original intent in the form of query clauses would eliminate this concern altogether.
+>       * Alternatively, the mechanism could be constrained to state that *transparency* is required by the mechanism provided, and it should always be modeled as some `New` expression that offers a way to map construction arguments to expressions that be used to get these arguments back (currently a `Members` list, but that rules out the use of e.g. a dictionary and use indexer access, if anyone would choose to implement the mechanism that way).
+This would really just drive towards a sufficiently generalized `New` variant such as `NewTransparentIdentifier` of which `NewAnonymous` is merely a special case.
+If anything, it should work naturally with C# 7 tuples, which would now be a better, more efficient choice to implement transparent identifiers (and we could even consider altering query expression translation steps in generalized expression trees to use this).
+>   * Information about bound methods during query expression translation could likely still end up on the nodes representing query clauses.
+For example, a `let` clause node could have a reference to the `MethodInfo` for the bound `Select` method.
+However, pieces of the query expression translation lowering steps would sneak in no matter what, e.g. type arguments on `Select<T, R>` may reveal anonymous types originating from *transparent identifiers*.
+The mechanism to retain this binding information would require some bi-directional association between clauses and the corresponding translated form.
+>   * There is an obvious concern around equivalence between an expression tree containing a query expression versus an expression tree constructed from fluent patterns (such as `Queryable` extension methods).
+>     * In the former case, one would see the fine-grained nodes for clauses, while the latter case would stitch an expression tree using `Call` factory invocations from the bound methods.
+>     * Arguably, the way `Queryable` works is a very handy trick to compensate for the lack of quotation expressions (e.g. `@(from x in xs select x + 1)`) besides conversion of lambda expressions, and to dispatch to the query provider starting from the source.
+It's a no-starter to suggest that this natural way of formulating queryables would regress in the world of generalized expression trees.
+This said, generalized quotation expressions (e.g. `@(...)`) may still be worth thinking about (akin to `<@ ... @>` in F#).
+>     * It's conceivable that capturing a query expression in a WYSIWYG fashion would have to be paired with a runtime library that performs query expression translation so query providers can normalize all such expressions to method call invocations if that's the way they prefer things to be.
+This step would be relatively straightforward if bound methods are retained in the expression tree, likely just aggregating the list of clauses by turning clauses into method invocations, for example in a `VisitQuery` method in a visitor.

 ### Ambiguities in query expressions